Hollande to stand by ban on Armenian genocide denial

 Turkey hopes Hollande’s election might mean France is more open to its joining the European Union than under his conservative predecessor Nicolas Sarkozy, but has so far received no public support for its EU bid from Paris.

-Reporting By Julien Ponthus, additional reporting by Jonathon Burch in Ankara, writing by Nick Vinocur; Editing by Janet Lawrence
+Reporting By Julien Ponthus, writing by Nick Vinocur; Editing by Janet Lawrence